natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

   19     Sclerophyllous Forests      1000
   ====== =========================== ====

+  :math:`K_c` estimates for non-vegetated LULC are based on (Allen 1998).
+Note that these values are only approximate, but unless the LULC represents a significant portion of the watershed, the impact of the approximation on model results should be minimal.
+	* Kc for <2m open water can be approximated by Kc=1;
+	* Kc for >5m open water is in the range of 0.7 to 1.1;
+	* Kc for wetlands can be assumed in the range of 1 to 1.2;
+	* Kc for bare soil ranges from 0.3 to 0.7 depending on climate (in particular rainfall frequency).
+It can be estimated at Kc=0.5 (see Allen 1998, Chapter 11).
+Additional information for determining Kc for bare soil can be found in (Allen 2005).
+	* Kc for built areas can be set to f*0.1 +(1-f)*0.6 where f is the fraction of impervious cover in the area.
+Here, evapotranspiration from pervious areas in built environments is assumed to be approximately 60% of reference evapotranspiration (i.e. the average between lawn grass and bare soil).
+In addition, evaporation from impervious surface is assumed at 10% of PET.
+Should local data be available, the user may compute an annual average estimate of Kc, using the method described for crop factors.

 h. **Digital elevation model (DEM)**

  DEM data is available for any area of the world, although at varying resolutions.
 Free raw global DEM data is available on the internet from NASA - http://asterweb.jpl.nasa.gov/gdem-wist.asp, and USGS - http://eros.usgs.gov/#/Find_Data/Products_and_Data_Available/Elevation_Products and http://hydrosheds.cr.usgs.gov/.
 Or a final product may be purchased relatively inexpensively at sites such as MapMart (www.mapmart.com).
 The DEM used in the model must be hydrologically correct meaning that sinks are filled and there are no holes.
 See the Working with the DEM section of this manual for more information.